Understanding Your Feelings For A New Guy Through Mental Health Support

 This is something you will have to decide on your own.
 If you know that you don't care for the guy you are with as much as being in a relationship, breaking up may be the best option.
 If you are not genuinely interested in him and you are not interested in creating something real, breaking up is likely better for you and him in the long run.

-Sort through your feelings in therapy
+Sort through your feelings for a new guy in therapy

 Relationships can be complicated, and it can be challenging to make sense of your feelings and motivations.
 Social pressure, fear of loneliness, and love of attention—all of these things and more can complicate our motivations for entering into a relationship.
 It can be difficult to parse out these feelings on your own, and if you would like additional support with this process, a therapist can help.